miguelamello/python-fleet-logbook/README.md

 The Disgestor Service will is implemented as a GraphQL API using the following libraries:

 ```
-  Flask - Flask is a lightweight WSGI web application framework.
-It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+  Flask - Flask is a lightweight web application framework, designed to make getting
+  started quick and easy, with the ability to scale up to complex applications.

   Graphene - Graphene is a Python library for building GraphQL schemas/types fast and easily.